 Labor costing is a central part of overall cost management for any business but even more so in the construction industry.
-It’s vital that contractors play close attention to labor costs as each project will have a fluctuating labor rate depending on the specifics of the project.
+It’s vital that contractors play close attention to labor costs as different construction projects will have a fluctuating labor rate depending on the specifics of the project.
 There is no one-size fits all method, and each job must be handled with care.
-Furthermore there are many ways to go about labor costing in construction.
-With that said, the important thing is that its tracked, reviewed, evaluated, and incorporated into your decision making.
+Furthermore, there are many ways construction companies can go about labor costing.
+With that said, the important thing is that its tracked, reviewed, evaluated, and incorporated into your decision-making.
 While the best way to calculate and track labor costs is via construction management software, below we will look at a few common methods used in the construction industry to calculate labor costs.

 Labor costing methods #

 Using the unit pricing method, subcontractors start by breaking down total labor costs into individual “units” such as hours, days, or weeks.
 Specific units of work are then assigned a fixed cost per unit of labor, such as price per hour or price per square foot.
 In practice, this will result in a base rate for labor that will reflect the cost per hour for all workers to complete a task; for example, what is the cost per hour to build a 200-foot fence; what is the cost for your team to pour a cubic foot of concrete?